MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-sql-io-performance.md

 If the I/O subsystem is overwhelmed beyond capacity, then find out if SQL Server is the culprit by looking at `Buffer Manager: Page Reads/Sec` (most common culprit) and `Page Writes/Sec` (a lot less common) for the specific instance.
 If SQL Server is the main I/O driver and I/O volume is beyond what the system can handle, then work with the Application Development teams or application vendor to:

 - Tune queries, for example: better indexes, update statistics, rewrite queries, and redesign the database.
 - Increase [max server memory](/sql/database-engine/configure-windows/server-memory-server-configuration-options) or add more RAM on the system.
-More RAM will allow more data or index pages to be cached and not re-read from disk frequently, which will reduce I/O activity.
+More RAM will  cache more data or index pages without having to frequently re-read from disk, which will reduce I/O activity.

 ## Causes

-In general, these are the high-level reasons why SQL Server queries suffer from I/O latency:
+In general, the following issues are the high-level reasons why SQL Server queries suffer from I/O latency:

+- **Hardware issues:**

-- **Hardware issues:** There's a SAN misconfiguration (switch, cables, HBA, storage), exceeded I/O capacity (unbalanced throughout on entire SAN network, not just back-end storage), drivers/firmware issues, and so on.
-This is the stage at which a hardware vendor and/or system administrators need to be engaged.
+  - A SAN misconfiguration (switch, cables, HBA, storage)

+  - Exceeded I/O capacity (unbalanced throughout on entire SAN network, not just back-end storage)

+  - Drivers or firmware issues

+  Hardware vendors and/or system administrators need to be engaged in the stage.

 - **Query issues:** SQL Server on the system is saturating the disks with I/O requests and that is why transfer rates are high.
 In this case, find the queries that are causing a large number of logical reads (or writes) and tune the queries to minimize the disk I/O. Using appropriate indexes provides the query optimizer sufficient information to choose the best plan, that is, to keep statistics updated.
 Also, incorrect database design and query design lead to increase in I/O issues.

 - **Filter drivers:** SQL Server I/O response can be severely impacted if file-system filter drivers process the heavy I/O traffic.
 Proper file exclusions from anti-virus scanning and correct filter driver design by software vendors are recommended to prevent impact on I/O performance.

 - **Other application(s):** Another application on the same machine with SQL Server can saturate the I/O path with excessive read or write requests.
-This may push the I/O subsystem beyond capacity limits and cause I/O slowness for SQL Server.
+This situation may push the I/O subsystem beyond capacity limits and cause I/O slowness for SQL Server.
 Identify the application, tune it or move it elsewhere to eliminate its impact on the I/O stack.

 ## Graphical representation of the methodology